bpdamore/ProjectOne/README.md

 ## What are we trying to find out?

-Jake Clifton - Growth Rate -  How does education and sex distribution impact the growth rate in India?
+Jake Clifton - Growth Rate -  How does the number of people per household and sex distribution impact the growth rate in India?

-Laura Bullard - Which religion is most common in each district?
+Laura Bullard - Which religion is most common in each State?
 How are they distributed throughout India?

 Brandon Damore - Literacy vs amenities in each district.
 Do more literate areas have more access to amenities than less literate ones?